Beni Maouche

-Beni Maouche or Aīt Maouche (Kabyle: At Wemeɛuc; Arabic: بني معوش) is a commune in northern Algeria in the Béjaïa Province.
+Beni Maouche or Aït Maouche (At Wemeɛuc) is a commune in northern Algeria in the Béjaïa Province.
 Its population as of 2008 general population and housing census was 13,412.
 Agricultural products from the commune include olive oil and Beni Maouche dried figs.

 The commune borders Mecisna, Beni Djellil, Feraoun, Beni Mouhli, Beni Chebana, Beni Ourtilane, El Main, Amalou, Bouhamza, and Seddouk.

+History

+The village was located in the lands of the Ath-Aidel clan before the French colonial era.

+The French first renamed the village to El Caf Beni Kheyar, before renaming the village to its current official name in homage to the village Caïd (chief) of the Maouche lineage.

+The commune was under military administration.
+When the French shifted to civil administration in the 19th Century they incorporated Beni Maouche into Guergour mixed commune.

+During the Algerian War more than 1,014 shaheeds from the commune were killed in combat.
+The commune was considered by the French as a stronghold of ALN and FLN resistance.